-Rolf Soiron is Chairman of the Board of the LafargeHolcim Foundation for Sustainable Construction.
+Rolf Soiron is former Chairman of the Board of the LafargeHolcim Foundation for Sustainable Construction.

-He studied history at the University of Basel, Switzerland, where he obtained a PhD in philosophy in 1972.
-He also holds a post masters degree from the Harvard Business School which he obtained in 1980.
+He studied history at the University of Basel, Switzerland, where he obtained a PhD summa cum laude (1972).
+He also holds a post masters degree from the Harvard Business School (1980).

 Rolf Soiron began his professional career in 1972 with Sandoz – a predecessor of Novartis – where he held various positions, ultimately as COO of Sandoz Pharma with the responsibility for the global pharmaceuticals business.
 He also ran Protek, a European leader in artificial hip and knee joints, for four years.

 He was CEO and then Managing Director of Jungbunzlauer (1993-2003), a global specialist in organic acids and global leader in its core business, where he remains a member of the Board.
 He was a co-founder of the Swiss boutique Bank am Bellevue, of which he was a Board member (1993-2005).